sweattep/ancient_quotes/README.md

 >It must not be used to anoint an ordinary man, and you must not make anything like it with the same formula.
 It is holy, and it must be holy to you.

 >They must abstain from wine and other fermented drink and must not drink vinegar made from wine or other fermented drink.
 They must not drink grape juice or eat grapes or raisins.

+>You shall not deny justice to the poor in their lawsuits.
+Stay far away from a false accusation.
+Do not kill the innocent or the just, for I will not acquit the guilty.
+Do not accept a bribe, for a bribe blinds those who see and twists the words of the righteous.